xingyif/scalabridge/organize-a-workshop/event-reminders.md

 ## Two weeks before the event:
-In addition to reminding people of the event, you should finalize the number of people who signed up for the event. <span style="color:red">Give the final head count to the sponsor to prepare for  food and space</span>.
+In addition to reminding people of the event, you should finalize the number of people who signed up for the event. :heavy_exclamation_mark: Give the final head count to the sponsor to prepare for  food and space.

 2 weeks